boobo94/boobo94.github.io/_posts/2021/01/2021-01-22-flush-cache-linux.md

 ---
 layout: post
 title: How to flush cache in Linux
-summary: Flush cache in linux
+summary: Check the cache in Linux, Flush cache in linux, Clear the cache memory and discover how to automate this with a cronjob
 categories: devops
 date: 2021-01-22 09:09:09 +0000
 tags: